yorak/VeRyPy/README.md

 * Imports TSPLIB compatible CVRP and TSP files
 * Exports VRPH compatible solutions
 * Visualizer for many of the 15 heuristics
+* Included is [an example](examples/bing_maps_example.py) that uses [Bing maps API](https://www.bingmapsportal.com/) to use street addresses, calculate distances in a real road network, and solve the related CVRP truck/delivery dispatching task.
 * Most of the algorithms are able to solve CVRP instances up to 1000 customers in under an hour
 * The fastest of the algorithms can tackle problems with over 10 000 customers in a reasonable time